YzaboRa/HySE_HypercubeFunctions/README.md

 ## Co-Registration
 The co-registration must be done before the unmixing.
-But since it requires SimpleElastix and is only necessary for in vivo data (as opposed to testing data), I will for now put the relevant documentation here.
+But since it requires SimpleITK and is only necessary for in vivo data (as opposed to testing data), I will for now put the relevant documentation here.
 TO DO: Update description to incroporate registration at the right spot.

-Co-registration is done with SimpleElastix, which is an open-source library that tries to make the registration tools of elastix and simpleITK more user friendly.
-As indicated earlier, the documentation for SimpleElastix is no longer being updated and the installation instructions typically fail.
-The library can nevertheless be used, although installing the right packages might take a bit of fighting.
+Co-registration is done with SimpleITK, which is an open-source interface trying to make the tooks of the the Insight Segmentation and Registration Toolkit (ITK) easier to use.
+It also uses functionalities from elastix, but all those are handled by SimpleITK directly.

 The following documation is preliminary and indicates how to reproduce the best co-registration results obtained from HySE in vivo data, and gives a rough overview of all the options now available to play with.